Sam Seamans

 Samuel Seamans (born 1967) was an assisting bishop in the Diocese of Mid-America of the Reformed Episcopal Church and the Anglican Church in North America's College of Bishops until he and his parish decided to join the Orthodox Church in November 2015.
-This community ultimately joined the Ukrainian Orthodox Church USA.
-He is also rector of St. Thomas the Apostle Orthodox Church in Mountain Home, Arkansas and as well a licensed pilot and Emergency Medical Technician.
+He is a priest in good standing in the Ukrainian Orthodox Church USA.
+He is the rector of St. Thomas the Apostle Orthodox Church in Mountain Home, Arkansas.
+Seamans is a licensed pilot and Emergency Medical Technician.

 Ministry

 During college Seamans was employed as a police officer and completed the police academy in 1987.
 After graduation he moved to Mountain Home, Arkansas, and went to work with the Mountain Home Police department where he eventually served as a lieutenant before retiring in 2011.

 Seamans states he felt a growing desire to fulfill a vacuum in his spiritual life and in 1997 he began to study church history and liturgy.
 Then, he states, he found a historical, ancient expression of Christianity in the Anglican tradition.
 In November 2015 he became Orthodox.